Benefits Of Shopping Local: Does It ACTUALLY Help The Environment? 🍎

 Obviously, eating food grown locally gives you more nutrition.
-Considering the two benefits above, this makes the food more healthy to eat.
-Additionally, it is also fresher than the food produced by large retailers.
+Considering the two benefits above, this makes the food healthier.
+Additionally, it is fresher than the food produced by large retailers.

-Aside from health benefits, there are also environmental benefits in shopping locally.
+Aside from health benefits, there are also environmental benefits to shopping locally.
 This includes the following (inspired by Gogreen):

 Additionally, large-scale manufacturers use up so much packaging to protect the food during the transportation period.
 Conversely, to the local market’s convenience, this is not necessarily needed in transporting locally produced food to the local market.
 Read our blog on how to reduce packaging waste.

 As I have stated above, not buying locally translates to more fuel consumed.
 And that also means more natural resources are used up.
 By shopping locally, you help reduce natural resource consumption.
 Resources such as oil and natural gas will be used less if we shop more in our own local area.